-I am currently the team lead and lead designer of the Market Expansion team.
+I am currently working with our leadership team to focus and set strategy for 2021.
 At Kickstarter I've grown rapidly, and as a result have held a few different roles.
 To illustrate this, I am foregoing a typical case study format and instead opting to illustrate a timeline of my key roles, projects, and accomplishments.

 Over the last 5 years, Kickstarter has witnessed an erosion of trust in the crowdfunding model, the System Integrity team's goal is to rebuild that trust in our platform.